How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 The wonderfully scented flowers attract a range of insects, which birds will feed on.
 Later in the autumn, when the berries appear, so too will bullfinches, warbles and thrushes.

-Water sources that work
+Birds love Water sources

 Water is huge attraction for birds.
 A simple bird bath, like the one in the image, will attract many birds into your garden.